gilzoide/godot-lua-pluginscript/blog/3-luajit-callbacks-en.md

 All other methods for binding C and Lua are susceptible to these, so going for the FFI is still a good idea.

-LuaJIT will track and garbage-collect data created from Lua code, e.g.:
+LuaJIT will track and garbage collect data created from Lua code, e.g.:
 `local some_array = ffi.new('int[1024]')`, but to run a custom
-destructor, like `api.godot_string_destroy`, we need to either explicitly call it or register the garbage-collection callback with `ffi.gc`.
+destructor, like `api.godot_string_destroy`, we need to either explicitly call it or register the garbage collection callback with `ffi.gc`.

 Doing this manually is really cumbersome, so we'll bring the GDNative API closer to the Lua world by declaring [metatypes](https://luajit.org/ext_ffi_api.html#ffi_metatype).
 With metatypes, we can define a [metatable](https://www.lua.org/manual/5.4/manual.html#2.4)